 CBD for IVDD in Dogs

-As your canine companion continues to age or face genetic predispositions, conditions such as Intervertebral Disk Disease (IVDD) can disrupt their quality of life.
+As your canine companion continues to age or face common genetic inflammatory predispositions, conditions such as Intervertebral Disk Disease (IVDD) can disrupt their quality of life.

 In addition to your dog’s current prescribed medication, you and your veterinarian could also discuss CBD for dogs.
 For a while now, many dog owners have cited CBD’s entourage effects and potential benefits for their dogs.